Skip to Content

 It’s perched on the very end of Quepos Point, with amazing views of the sea from the pools and most of the hotel room balconies.

-the infinity pool at parador resort in costa rica looks out over the jungle and the pacific ocean.
+The infinity pool at parador resort in costa rica looks out over the jungle and the pacific ocean.

 It has a lot of undeveloped land with a frog pond and hiking trails that wander up and down around the point.
 We did our second night tour here and saw a lot of frogs and insects.
 A sloth makes its home in a tree next to the pool and bright red Macaws flew overhead almost every morning.
 We saw the sloths and a troop of monkeys scampering around during a rain storm.